 To re-thread an overlocker that is already threaded, do not remove the existing threads.
 Instead, snip the existing threads above the cones and remove.
 Replace with the new cone colours and tie on the thread ends.
 Then pull the new threads through the guides in the thread mast, the tension discs and the loopers.
 You’ll need to snip the knots in the needle threads and re-thread the needles.
 I threaded up using 4 different colours corresponding to the colour-coded looper and needle functions i.e blue thread for the ‘blue’ needle, etc. I consider this the best way of understanding what each part does and it’s easy to tell which thread tension needs adjusting.
 There’s a handy coloured diagram inside the front cover too.
 If you do have to re-thread the loopers at any time, it’s a handy ‘lay-in’ system but you must follow the order specified.

 First off, I tried the 4-thread stretch safety stitch.
 Some of the reviews said this machine is noisy and clunky.
-Well yes I have to agree it’s a little bit noisy but not as bad as I was expecting.
-It stitched a beautiful, even seam with all 4 thread tensions perfectly balanced.
+Well yes I have to agree.
+It stitched a decent, even seam with all 4 thread tensions well-balanced.
 So then a 3-thread overlock seam?
 Using the screwdriver provided I removed one of the needles in seconds.
-Then took out the upper looper thread, adjusted the lower looper tension and again, achieved a smooth even and strong seam.
+Then took out the upper looper thread, adjusted the lower looper tension and again, achieved a smooth and strong seam.
+However, any time I changed threads or settings, it took a bit of fiddling to get a good-quality stitch.
+There was a tendency for the looper threads to hang off the fabric edge.

 What is Flatlock?